ploetz-zeller/symbio-documentation/docs/admin/administration/introduction.md

 #### 1.4.1.1 Import/Export (Data Migration)

-+  First always import a test import into a test database.
++  First always import a test import into a sandbox database.
 +  Use the Excel mass data export/import for translations.
 New objects will not be generated.
 If a released/expired version already exists, a new version will be generated.
 +  Use the Excel-Importer to import from data from other systems, for example.
 The import includes only newly generated objects or refreshes of objects and does not include the deleting of objects.
      - How attributes are refreshed can be configured (OVERRIDE, RETAIN or APPEND); how relations are refreshed can be configured, too (PredecessorSupportsMultipleSuccessors, SuccessorSupportsMultiplePredecessors and SuccessorDeleteDifferentOldPredecessors)